Spinal Decompression Physical Therapists

 Spinal decompression is not as scary as it sounds.
 In fact, when done right by a trained expert in physiotherapy, you’ll feel better after each session.

 Spinal decompression therapy, combined with spinal decompression exercises, help you avoid invasive surgical interventions and relieve chronic back pain.
 At TRI Physical Therapy, you’ll have access to a variety of physical therapy modalities to ensure you’re performing at your peak levels.

 If you have chronic back pain or neck pain, it can be difficult to focus on much of anything other than pain relief.
 When there’s excessive strain on the discs that act as cushions between the vertebrae of your spine, it’s known as spinal compression.
 The condition really affects your how your entire body functions.
-With the mantra that proclaims: “Your body is made to move!” — TRI Physical Therapy offers treatments designed to relieve you of the debilitating discomfort of spinal compression.
+With the mantra that proclaims: “Your body is made to move!” — spinal decompression therapy practice offers treatments designed to relieve you of the debilitating discomfort of spinal compression.